robert-claypool/robert-claypool.github.io/about.md

 all of them pretty well.

 I hate Oracle.
 It's a fine database, but the company is garbage.
-Postgres is free and awesome, use that or MySQL instead.
+Postgres is free and awesome, use that instead.

 ### > AWS and "the cloud"
 I'm learning Azure now, but Amazon Web Services (AWS) is what I really know.